apache/shardingsphere/docs/document/content/faq/_index.en.md

 Answer:

-Some decompression tools may truncate the file name when decompressing the Sharding-Proxy binary package, resulting in some classes not being found.
+Some decompression tools may truncate the file name when decompressing the ShardingSphere-Proxy binary package, resulting in some classes not being found.

 The solutions: